 The Organization recognizes contributions when cash, securities or other assets or an unconditional promise to give is received.
-Conditional promises to give - that is, those with a measurable performance or other barrier and a right of return - are not recognized until the conditions on which they depend have been met.

 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of the amounts expected to be collected.
 All contributions are considered available for unrestricted use unless specifically restricted by the donor.